MicrosoftDocs/globalization/globalization/keyboards/kbdnso_2.md

 ---
 title: Setswana Keyboard
-description: An interactive representation of the Windows SetswanaKeyboard.
-To see different keyboard states, click or move the mouse over the state keys. ms.date: 04/26/2021
+description: An interactive representation of the Windows Setswana keyboard.
+To see different keyboard states, click or move the mouse over the state keys. ms.date: 04/26/2021 ms.topic: ui-reference
 author: jowilco
 ---